OPSkins/node-opskins-api/README.md

 sales will be deleted and new ones will be created.
 This means that if this request fails to send a trade offer, you may safely re-request it for the same items.

+### returnItems(saleids, callback)
+- `saleids` - An array of sale IDs
+- `callback` - A function to be called when the request completes
+    - `err` - An `Error` object on failure, or `null` on success
+    - `offers` - An array of objects, where each object in this array represents one trade offer that we sent (or tried to send)
+        - `bot_id` - The internal ID of the bot that sent (or tried to send) this offer
+        - `items` - An array of sale IDs that are in this offer
+        - `tradeoffer_id` - The ID of the offer we sent as a string, on success; `null` on failure
+        - `tradeoffer_error` - An error message explaining why the offer couldn't be sent, on failure; `null` on success

+**v1.3.0 or later is required to use this method**

+Requests the return of one or more items you currently have listed for sale on your account.
+These items must currently be on sale (state 2) or awaiting return (state 5), and must not already have a trade offer out.

 ### search(params, callback)
 - `params` - An object containing search parameters.
 Please [see here](https://opskins.com/kb/api-isales#method-search-v1) for documentation regarding this.
 - `callback` - A function to be called when the request completes